LinkedIn for PhDs: 5 Reasons Why You Need It Now

 The advantage of LinkedIn for PhDs is that it fosters a sense of trust between you and potential employers.

 Say you apply for a position and the hiring manager takes an interest in you.
 They’ll very likely google your name at some point.

 They’re not looking for ‘dirt’ or anything like that.
 They simply want to get a better sense of who you are as a professional.

 Hence, your LinkedIn profile must make a strong first impression.
 It must show that, even if your background is chiefly academic, you’re well qualified for non-academic positions.

 The more employers can learn about you, the more they’ll trust you and want to hire you.

 Like it or not, you must have an online professional presence.
-LinkedIn will help you manage it effectively.
+A strong, developed PhD LinkedIn profile will help you manage it effectively.

 3. Maintain Your Contacts and Network